Best LLM for French and multilingual: comparison of top 3-5 providers (2026)

 VerticalAPI verdict

-For French-first French apps (administration, journalism, customer support), Mistral Large 2.5 is the default.
-For products serving 10+ language markets including Arabic, Hindi, or Asian languages, Cohere Command R+ delivers the most consistent quality.
-GPT-4o is the safest choice for English-anchored apps localizing into a handful of European languages.
-Use Claude Sonnet 4.5 for tone-sensitive translation work.
+For French-first apps (administration, journalism, customer support), Mistral Large is the default and is EU-hosted in Paris.
+For products serving 10+ language markets including Arabic, Hindi or Asian languages, Cohere Command A has the documented breadth — check the 8K output ceiling against your answer lengths.
+GPT-5.6 terra is the safest choice for English-anchored apps localizing into a handful of European languages.
+Use Claude Sonnet 5 for tone-sensitive translation, where its 128K max output also lets long passages come back in one call.

 Frequently asked questions